St. Louis YPT-15

-The St. Louis YPT-15 was an American two-seat primary training biplane, built by the St. Louis Aircraft Corporation for use by the United States Army Air Corps.
+The St. Louis YPT-15 is an American two-seat primary training biplane, built by the St. Louis Aircraft Corporation for use by the United States Army Air Corps.
 13 examples of the type were acquired, serving in the late 1930s.

 Design and development

 The PT-15 was a development of the "off-the-shelf" PT-1W for use by the U.S. Army Air Corps, ordered for stop-gap duty in the training of airmen in the build-up to World War II.
 The wings were fabric covered, but the fuselage was aluminum covered.
 A single Wright R-760 radial engine of 220 hp provided power.